SAY YES TO METRO

 We require 2,000 hours (2,500 fixed-wing) for PIC positions and 1000 hours for SIC positions, as well as 500 hours of cross country flight time and 100 hours of night flight time.

 Aviation Maintenance Technicians are essential to keeping our rotors turning.
-Technicans must have a current FAA Airframe and Power Plant Mechanic Certificate and at least three years of experience working with turbine-powered rotor or fixed wing.
+Technicians must have a current FAA Airframe and Power Plant Mechanic Certificate and at least three years of experience working with turbine-powered rotor or fixed wing.
 Inspection Authorization and Part 135 field experience is a plus.

 Operational Control Specialists